 • Is there a fee?

 Yes.
 The first two hours of work to provide the CORA request are free.
 It is $29.50 per hour beyond that.
-You can inspect documents in our office for free.
-If you want paper or electronic copies of documents, there is a fee.
+Copy and printing costs may also apply for requested physical documents.
+Generally, we are able to provide electronic copies that circumvent printing costs.
 All fees must be paid in advance.
 See the El Paso County CORA Policy for fee information.

 • I've sent in my CORA request.
 How long will it take?

 We have up to three working days to comply with your request.
 If extenuating circumstances exist, then we may extend up to seven working days (for a total of 10 days) to fill your request.
-You will be notified in writing when your request is complete.
+You will be notified in writing when your request is complete or if the deadline is extended.
+County staff will contact you with any questions or updates as your request moves forward.

 • What happens if I request confidential information?
 Can any information be excluded from my request?